 - Cost scales rapidly with ingestion and user count

-- Dashboards require NRQL knowledge for full flexibility
+- Steep learning curve, dashboards require NRQL knowledge for full flexibility

 - Dev-first teams looking for intuitive dashboards and easy integrations